Modelling time-varying interactions in complex systems: the Score Driven Kinetic Ising Model: Introduction

+where $w$, $B$ and $A$ are a set of static parameters.
+In the rest of the article we will call $\nabla_t = \frac{\partial \mathcal{L}(t)}{\partial f(t)}$ the \textit{score function} at time $t$, hence the name \textit{score-driven model}. $\mathcal{I}^{-1/2}(t)$ is a $M\times M$ matrix regularizing the convexity, that we choose to be the inverse of the square root of the Fisher information associated with $\mathcal{L}(t)$, thus letting the last term of Eq. \ref{eq:gasupdaterule} be a random variable with unit variance and zero mean by definition.

+As is clear from Eq. \ref{eq:gasupdaterule}, the score $\nabla_t$ drives the time evolution of $f(t)$ and no additional source of noise is introduced.
+This means that, given a $p(s(t) \vert \mathcal{S}(t-1), f(t))$, the sampling of the observations from this distribution produces a deterministic update of the time-varying parameters.
+The update can remind the reader of a Newton-like method for optimization, in that the parameters are moved towards the maximum of the likelihood at each realization of the observations while keeping memory of the time evolution through the $B$ static parameter.

+The fact that time-varying parameters are deterministic functions of the observations has some intrinsic advantages also for estimation, as the elimination of unobservable noise removes the necessity of implementing computationally intensive Monte Carlo simulations to calculate the model likelihood.
+Furthermore, an observation-driven model can be used as a filter: having knowledge of all the static parameters ({\it e.g.} because they were previously estimated on a training set), the time-varying parameters can be updated with no effort every time a new data point is observed.
+In the following we will make wide use of the score-driven model as filter of a unknown dynamics and in the SI we provide more intuition of it by revisiting the simple case of a GARCH process \cite{nelson}.

-In this article we introduce a time-varying parameters generalization of the Kinetic Ising Model (KIM) \cite{derrida1987exactly,crisanti1988dynamics} through the use of the score-driven methodology \cite{creal2013generalized, harvey_2013}.
-Ising models in general are known to be some of the simplest models of complex systems that have been developed in the field of statistical physics, and are at the roots of the theory on collective behavior and phase transitions.
-The KIM in particular has been adopted in its standard formulation in a variety of fields, such as neuroscience \cite{cocco2017functional, nghiem2018maximum, ferrari2018separating}, computational biology \cite{tanaka1977model,imparato2007ising,agliari2011thermodynamic}, economics and finance \cite{bornholdt2001expectation, bouchaud2013, sornette2014physics, campajola2019unveiling} and has been studied in the literature of machine learning \cite{lecun2015deep,hornik1989multilayer, decelle2015inference} to understand recurrent neural network models.
+The focus of the paper is the score-driven generalization of the Kinetic Ising Model (KIM) \cite{derrida1987exactly,crisanti1988dynamics}, which is the dynamical counterpart of the celebrated Ising spin glass model \cite{kirkpatrick1978infinite, edwards1975theory}.
+Ising models in general are known to be among the simplest models of complex systems that have been developed in the field of statistical physics and are at the roots of the theory on collective behavior and phase transitions.
+This large interest is also due to the fact that they fall into the class of Maximum Entropy models \cite{jaynes1957information, schneidman2006weak, marre2009prediction} when only average values and cross correlations are taken into account.
+The KIM in particular has been adopted in a variety of fields, such as neuroscience \cite{cocco2017functional, nghiem2018maximum, ferrari2018separating}, computational biology \cite{tanaka1977model,imparato2007ising,agliari2011thermodynamic}, economics and finance \cite{bornholdt2001expectation, bouchaud2013, sornette2014physics, campajola2020unveiling} and has been studied in the literature of machine learning \cite{lecun2015deep,hornik1989multilayer, decelle2015inference} to understand recurrent neural network models.